 Five ways to geo-target your ads to get more salesIf you follow the internet marketing industry, you have already heard of the massive benefits some companies are reaping by using geo-targeting techniques to reach more specific segments of their demographic.
 Reaching the right people, who are already primed for your message, results in significant gains to both conversions and overall sales.
 Here are five specific geo-targeting techniques your business can use to help improve sales:

 1. Target by Country – The broadest level of geo-targeting usually aims at individual countries.
-You can choose to either target visitors from a given country specifically, or hide your ads from them.
-Perhaps laws and regulations prevent you from shipping your product across international borders, or you are trying to specifically attract international visitors as an outreach program.
+You can choose to either target viewers from a given country specifically, or hide your ads from them.
+Perhaps laws and regulations prevent you from shipping your product across international borders, or you are trying to specifically attract international visitors as an outreach program

 3. Target by Metro Area – If an area is heavily developed and populated, there will be plenty of people living in the greater metropolitan areas of the cities you want to target.
 You can choose to aim at broader metro areas to capture this segment of your customer base, and reach people in the suburbs as well as those within the city limits.

 4. Target a Radius – This option is for those who have a specific region in mind that they would like to target, that either does not possess a major metro market, or crosses several of them.
 You can specify how far you want your ads to reach from a certain latitude and longitude point or location.

 5. Target a Point of Interest – It is also possible to target specific points of interest with your geo-targeted ads, such as an airport or major attraction.
 If your business revolves around an attraction or point of interest, this method will let you capture the search traffic related to that point of interest, no matter where it originates from.